Articles of association

 - owning and managing other movable and immovable property.

-- The company shall also be able to pursue other operations consistent with the aforementioned objectives.
+The company is to also be able to pursue other operations consistent with the aforementioned objectives.

 § 4 Share capital and shares outstanding